 – President & Chief Ambassador-

-With a Bachelor of Arts from Salem College in not-for-profit management, Mackenzie has over 13 years of experience in both the corporate and not-for-profit worlds, including real estate, education, administration, as well as asset and staff management.
-Most recently, Mackenzie served as the Development Manager at the Downtown Winston-Salem Partnership.
-She is married to a computer programmer and has two young girls, 2 and 4 and another on the way (due July 4.)
+With a Bachelor of Arts from Salem College in not-for-profit management, Mackenzie has over 15 years of experience in both the corporate and not-for-profit worlds.
+Before founding the Winston-Salem Ambassadors, Mackenzie served as the Development Manager at the Downtown Winston-Salem Partnership.
+She is married to an applications systems engineer and has three young girls, who are six, almost 4 and 19months

 Growing up in Greensboro/Pleasant Garden, Mackenzie came to Winston-Salem in 2004 to attend Salem College.
-Starting with the YWCA of Winston-Salem upon graduation in 2008, Mackenzie began to fully fall in love with the city, but it wasn’t until coming to the DWSP that she realized it.
+Starting with the YWCA of Winston-Salem upon graduation in 2008, Mackenzie began to fully fall in love with the city.
 “I love meeting and connecting with new people.”

 You can usually find her at one of the great coffee shops that dot Downtown or at any time at mackenzie@.